True-Productions/TP-Infusionsoft-Test/readme.md

 # True Productions Infusionsoft Test

-## Build a simple API that takes data from a POST request and inserts it into a CRM
+## Build a simple page and API that takes data from a POST request and inserts it into a CRM

 Thank you for your interest in employment at True Productions!
-We want you to demonstrate your proficiency in PHP by writing an application that mirrors many of the tasks that you will be requested to perform for True Productions.
-Namely, you are to write a basic end-to-end application that presents a user with a text input box, takes the submitted data, passes it to Infusionsoft (a CRM) and saves it into a contact's contact record.
+We want you to demonstrate your proficiency in PHP & JavaScript by writing an application that mirrors many of the tasks that you will be requested to perform for True Productions.
+Namely, you are to write a basic end-to-end application that:

+* Presents a user with a web page that contains a text input box and button
+* Allows the user to submit data to an API
+* and Passes the submitted data to Infusionsoft (a CRM) and saves it into a contact's contact record.

-Below are the basic specifications:
+Below are the basic specifications of the project:

 1. Design a PHP class that creates an Infusionsoft SDK object, stores it and allows any method to use this object.
 2. Design a method in this class that takes data and stores it into a contact record's custom field.